ufo-kit/ufo-filters/docs/generators/index.rst

     .. gobj:prop:: normalize:boolean

-        Whether 8-bit or 16-bit values are normalized to [0.0, 1.0]
+        Whether 8-bit or 16-bit values are normalized to [0.0, 1.0].

-    .. gobj:prop:: region-of-interest: boolean

-        Read region of interest instead of full image

-    .. gobj:prop:: x:int

-        Horizontal coordinate from where to start the ROI

     .. gobj:prop:: y:int

-        Vertical coordinate from where to start the ROI
+        Vertical coordinate from where to start reading.

-    .. gobj:prop:: width:int

-        Width of the region of interest

     .. gobj:prop:: height:int

-        Height of the region of interest
+        Height of the region that is read from the image.

 Auxiliary generators